There are a few things you can do to prepare for an eye exam:

 The Difference Between an Optometrist (OD) and an Ophthalmologist (MD or DO)

-Infant and Child Eye Exams
+Baby and Child Eye Exams

-If there are any signs that there may be a vision problem or if the child has certain risk factors (such as developmental delays, premature birth, crossed eyes, family history or previous injuries) more frequent exams are recommended.
-A child that wears eyeglasses or contact lenses should have his or her eyes examined yearly.
+If there are any indications that there may be a vision problem or if the child has specific danger aspects (such as developmental delays, early birth, crossed eyes, family history, or previous injuries) more frequent tests are recommended.
+A kid that uses eyeglasses or contact lenses should have his or her eyes analyzed yearly.